Two Fefferman-type constructions involving almost Grassmann structures and path geometries: The Fefferman-type construction on path geometries

 Thus we have provided a full characterization of the Fefferman-type spaces we have introduced in a style analogous to the classical result in \cite{CG06}*{Theorem 2.5} characterizing conformal structures that are locally constructed from CR structures by the existence of a parallel adjoint tractor.
-To compare, note that the trace-free part of our $\mu\otimes\nu\in\mathfrak {gl}(\tilde{\mathcal T})$ from \cref{charpath} (i) is a parallel adjoint tractor, which alone is too weak for inducing the reduction of $(\tilde{\mathcal G}\to\tilde M,\tilde\omega)$ to a Cartan geometry of type $(G,H)$ as stated in the third paragraph of the proof of \cref{charpath}.
-Also, we need to require $\tilde\kappa(\varphi\otimes\eta,T\tilde M)=0$ explicitly whereas in the situation \cite{CG06} of torsion-free parabolic geometries with $H^1(\mathfrak g_-,\mathfrak g)^1=0$, the Cartan curvature vanishes automatically upon inserting the projection of a parallel adjoint tractor; see \cite{Cap08}*{3.5 Corollary}.
+Recall from, e.g., \cite{Book}*{Subsection 4.4.5} that torsion-free path geometries are locally the correspondence space of a Grassmann structure.
+Hence given a Grassmann structure $(\tilde M,\tilde E,\tilde F)$ of type $(2,n+1)$, there holds \cref{charpath} (i) if and only if $(\tilde M,\tilde E,\tilde F)$ arises locally as the Fefferman-type space of a Grassmann structure of type $(2,n)$; see \cref{properties of Fef on path} (ii).

 Recall from \cref{AG connections} the explicit description of Weyl connections of an almost Grassmann structure and the one-to-one correspondence between Weyl structures and Weyl connections of an almost Grassmann structure.
 In particular, every Weyl connection is canonically associated to a collection of Weyl objects listed in \eqref{induced Weyl objects}.
 Now let $(M,E,F)$ be an almost Grassmann structure of type $(2,n)$, $n\geq 3$.
 Recall the convention of Penrose abstract index notation below \eqref{induced Weyl objects}.
 Given a Weyl connection $\nabla$ with canonically associated Weyl structure $\sigma$, denote by $R(\nabla^{TM}),R(\nabla^E)$ and $R(\nabla^F)$ the curvatures of $\nabla$ on $TM,E$ and $F$, respectively.
 Denote by $\tau$ the harmonic torsion and $\rho$ the harmonic curvature of $(M,E,F)$.
 Recall that $\tau$ agrees with the torsion of $\nabla$ on $TM$, see \cref{AG connections}, and